 Docaro

-A photorealistic image of two professional adults, a freelancer and a client, shaking hands in a modern office setting, symbolizing a successful independent contractor agreement in the United Kingdom, with subtle British elements like a Union Jack flag in the background, no children present.
+A photorealistic image of two professional adults in a modern UK office setting, shaking hands over a conference table to symbolize the agreement and partnership in an independent contractor arrangement.
+The scene conveys trust, collaboration, and business independence, with subtle UK elements like a Union Jack flag in the background.
+No children or legal documents visible.

 Easily generate a compliant British Contract for Services with our AI technology.